slaclab/paws/README.md

 ## Installation

-`slacx` is packaged as a Python wheel.
+`slacx` will soon be packaged as a Python wheel.
-TODO: put instructions here on how to install my wheel.
+TODO: put instructions here on how to install the wheel.

-Meanwhile, the full installation instructions for a variety of platforms, included in the user manual, will be continually updated.
+The installation instructions for a variety of platforms from source, included in the user manual, will be continually updated.

 ## API Reference